 BCG’s practice test is graded by giving 3 points for a question answered correctly, 0 points for a skipped question, and taking 1 point away for an incorrect answer.

-This also makes skipping a difficult question a good idea to ensure you have time to complete simpler questions you haven’t yet gotten to.
+Skipping a difficult question can ensure you have time to complete simpler questions you haven’t yet gotten to.
 If you have extra time at the end of the test, you can return to difficult questions.

-Differences in the BCG Online Assessment Used in Southeast Asian Offices
+Differences in the BCG Online Assessment Used in Various Offices

 Here are the differences: